 In order to determine the extent of the conditions as stated above in the planning area that could endanger public health, a sanitary sewage survey was completed in the areas utilizing OLDS systems.
-There are approximately 1,987 residences within the Planning Area served by OLDS.
+There are approximately 1,882 OLDS within the Study Areas of the Plan.
 A total of 477 surveys were collected from random property owners throughout the Study Area.
 The survey inquired about the age, type and condition of the OLDS and water systems on the property.
 A summary of the surveys is included in Appendix F.

 Follow-up field verifications ("door-to-door surveys") were performed for a percentage of the properties based on guidelines set forth in the SDNIG document.
 According to the SDNIG document, a recommended minimum number of properties with OLDS within each Study Area should be surveyed in order to conduct a "representative", or "valid" door-to-door sanitary sewage survey of the Study Area.
-The minimum percentage of the properties that should be surveyed varies with the total number of properties in the Study Area in accordance with the requirements published in the SDNIG (Table 3-2).
+The minimum percentage of the properties that should be surveyed varies with the total number of properties in the Study Area in accordance with the requirements published in the SDNIG (Table 3-3).